-Plastic bottles and cling film
+Plastic bottles and food containers

 However, there is no convincing scientific evidence to back up these claims or to suggest that any of these products could cause cancer.

-Hoax emails have circulated claiming that reusing, heating or freezing water bottles releases cancer-causing chemicals called dioxins.
+Some hoax emails have circulated claiming that reusing, heating or freezing water bottles releases cancer-causing chemicals called dioxins.
 Some also mention a chemical called DEHA, a chemical found in plastics that the emails claim could potentially cause cancer.

 Some of these emails credit the warnings about plastics to Johns Hopkins University in America, but the university denies any involvement.
 On their website, they say:

 “The Internet is flooded with messages warning against freezing water in plastic bottles or cooking with plastics in the microwave oven.
 These messages, frequently titled “Johns Hopkins Cancer News” or “Johns Hopkins Cancer Update,” are falsely attributed to Johns Hopkins and we do not endorse their content.”

 Professor Rolf Halden of Johns Hopkins' Bloomberg School of Public Health has said that freezing actually works against the release of chemicals.
 Halden stressed that people should not be afraid of drinking water because of “miniscule amounts of chemical contaminants present in [their] water supply."

 Other versions of the emails say that the claims are endorsed by the Walter Reed Army Medical Center.
 Again, this is not true.